maxgrafik/homebridge-fritzbox/README.md

 Work in progress

 This [Homebridge](https://homebridge.io) plugin exposes some FRITZ!Box features to Apple HomeKit.
-Currently supported are switches for WLAN, configured answering machines and call deflections.
-Smart home devices connected to the FRITZ!Box may also be exposed as HomeKit devices<sup>1</sup>.
+Smart home devices connected to your FRITZ!Box can also be exposed as HomeKit devices<sup>1</sup>.

-**Caution!
-You’re viewing the <ins>experimental</ins> branch!**\
+**Caution!**\
-Some features of this branch use an undocumented API and require Fritz!OS 8.20 or later.
-It may not work on your FRITZ!Box model.
-And even if it works, it may fail with upcoming Fritz!OS updates.
+Some features use an undocumented API and are considered experimental.
+Requires FRITZ!OS 8.20 or later.
+These may not work on your FRITZ!Box model.
+And even if they work, may fail with upcoming FRITZ!OS updates.

 ## Configuration